trymbf/pygameui/docs/components/element.md

 - `height`: Height of the element
 - `color`: RGB tuple for element color
 - `border_radius`: Radius for rounded corners
+- `border_color`: Color of the element border, if None, the border will not be drawn
+- `border_width`: Width of the element border
 - `centered`: If True, the element is centered on the provided position

 ## Methods